 The majority of residents who are no longer in school are employed in the community, either through private employment or through the Washtenaw County Community Support Treatment Services (CSTS).
 St. Louis Center’s social work staff endeavor to facilitate regular community employment opportunities for adults living at St. Louis Center.
 Residents enrolled in CSTS perform regular community volunteering, supporting such agencies as Faith-in-Action, Goodwill, Meals on Wheels, and local churches.

-St. Louis Center operates an Adult Day Program five days a week from 8:00 a.m. to 2:00 p.m.
-The Day Program is set-up for St. Louis Center residents and for individuals receiving respite care at the Center.
+St. Louis Center operates a Day Program five days a week from 8:00 a.m. to 2:00 p.m.
+The Day Program is set-up for St. Louis Center residents not in school or working and for individuals receiving respite care at the Center.
 Day Program staff strives to ensure that each participant is engaging in activities that support his or her individualized needs.

 Day Program activities include delivering Meals on Wheels, art, recycling, cooking, sorting and organizing donated food and other items, making decorations for special events, maintaining the agency bulletin board, gardening, reading, walking, playing board games, going on field trips, music therapy, ballet, and entertaining guests.

 Like everyone, the people who live at St. Louis Center enjoy integration with their families on weekends, holidays, and vacations, going out, engaging in meaningful activities, being with their friends, and working.

 See more about resident activities under Live Here – FAQ #8.

 6. How do the residents of St. Louis Center spend their summers?